bkvogel/kumozu/README.md

 g++-4.9 or newer is required.
 Therefore, the default 4.8 version used by Ubuntu 14.04 will not work.

-Install OpenBLAS from source and add the library path to `LD_LIBRARY_PATH` environment variable.
+Install Intel MKL (used by default) or OpenBLAS.
+For OpenBLAS, it is recommended to install from source and add the library path to `LD_LIBRARY_PATH` environment variable.
 The makefile assumes the install location is `/opt/OpenBLAS/lib`.
-It is important to build OpenBLAS from source so that it can optimize itself to your specific CPU.
 Build with:

 ```
 git clone https://github.com/xianyi/OpenBLAS.git